 - Married, but withhold at higher Single rate

 The IRS provides income tax withholding tables in Publication 15.
 You can use either the wage bracket or percentage method provided.
-Use these tables to determine withholding amounts by filing status, wage, and allowance claims.
+Use these tables to determine withholding amounts by filing status, wage, and Form W-4 tax withholding information.